Girls' Lacrosse Camp

-The offseason is prime time for Storm lax players to develop their athleticism and their game.
-Most varsity players compete on club teams in the summer and a number of athletes play other sports in the fall, while also playing in 3v3 and 5v5 tournaments, clinics, and showcases.
-Indoor sessions lead the winter, prepping the team for a spring-break training camp and then the regular season.
+The offseason is prime time for Storm lacrosse players to develop their athleticism and their game.
+Most varsity players compete on club teams in the summer, and a number of athletes play other sports in the fall while also playing in 3v3 and 5v5 tournaments, clinics, and showcases.
+Indoor sessions lead the winter, prepping the team for a spring break training camp and then the regular season.

-Recent Mercersburg graduates have gone on to play on the collegiate level at Bates College, Chapman University, Frostburg State University, Gettysburg College, Hamilton College, Lock Haven University, the University of Michigan, the U.S. Naval Academy, Virginia Wesleyan College, and Washington College.
+Recent Mercersburg graduates have gone on to play at Bates College, Chapman University, Frostburg State University, Gettysburg College, Hamilton College, Lock Haven University, the University of Michigan, the U.S. Naval Academy, Virginia Wesleyan College, and Washington College.
 Several also now coach high school and club teams.

-Our lacrosse camp utilizes the Hale Field House, equipped with a lacrosse wall, and Regents’ Field, an expansive synthetic turf facility completed in 2009 and designated for primary use by female sports teams at Mercersburg.
-The field measures 375’ x 225’, features a SprintTurf surface, and eight boxes for maximizing practice and workout opportunities.
+The lacrosse camp spends much of its time at Regents’ Field, a synthetic-turf playing area completed in 2009 and used primarily by female sports teams at Mercersburg.
+The field measures 375 feet by 225 feet and features a SprintTurf surface and eight boxes for maximizing practice and workout opportunities.

 A natural-grass field adjacent to Regents’ Field serves as a secondary training option for the camp, and program participants utilize the Hale Field House—equipped with a lacrosse wall—as well.